 Finding a laboratory to successfully transfer and GLP validate your PK method can be a challenge.
-Yes sure the big labs can do it, but if you are not a preferred provider you may find yourself working with the B team that doesn’t move as fast as you need, and at a higher cost – both in actual dollars as well as the cost of time.
+Yes sure the big labs can do it, but if you are not a preferred provider you may find yourself working with the B team that doesn’t move as fast as you need, and that at a higher cost – both in actual dollars as well as the cost of time.
 At KCAS Bioanalytical and Biomarker Services we take an orchestrated approach to get your assay in tune with our process, and I’d like to show you how we do that.

 In drug development, PK testing of a compound is performed to determine the drugs distribution, absorption, metabolism and/or excretion after administration to an animal or human.
 The performance characteristics of the method are critical to enable scientists to have confidence in the results, which allows physicians to evaluate how a drug should be dosed to patients.